CD Covers3D Digital ArtIllustrated NovelsVideo Gaming ArtFractalsCollaborationsAwards

 "Brittle plastic splinters across the floor like radiation from a blackmarket electromag generator..."

-This is a first person, peresnt tense political sci-fi thriller.
-I never actually did any illustrations for it, but I drew up the storyline and was the main author.
-It's based on a rock opera I half-finished.
-(Most of the music from th rock opera has found its way into Audiocracy's playlist).
+A first person, present tense political sci-fi thriller, this is only story I never did any illustrations for, although the storyline was mine.
+It's based on a half-finished rock opera, Dreamless.
+Most of the music found its way into Audiocracy's album Revolution's Son, so all was not lost.

 The New Worlds of Xianu Override

-Ambrosia Software had a great game called EVO, with an open source plugin concept, Override, that enabled subcontractors to build overlays onto the game engine.
-The ArtsForge team came up with a cool intergalactic concept, Xianu Override, including a wholoe new story.
+From 1998-2002 Ambrosia Software had a great game called EVO, with an open source plugin concept, Override, that enabled subcontractors to build overlays onto the game engine.
+The ArtsForge team came up with a cool intergalactic concept, Xianu Override, including a whole new story.
 Here are some links to the artwork:

-Fractals are curves or geometric figure, each part of which has the same statistical character as the whole.
+Fractals are curves or geometric figures, each part of which has the same statistical character as the whole.
 Because they appear similar at all levels of magnification, fractals are often considered to be infinitely complex (in informal terms).
-Natural objects that approximate fractals to a degree include clouds, mountain ranges, lightning bolts, coastlines, and snow flakes.
+Natural objects that approximate fractals to a degree include clouds, mountain ranges, lightning bolts, coastlines and snow flakes.

-Fractals are useful in modeling structures (such as eroded coastlines or clouds) in which similar patterns recur at progressively smaller scales, and in describing partly random or chaotic phenomena such as crystal growth, fluid turbulence, and galaxy formation.
-Or software like Bryce 3D.
-I have collected some of the early fractals we worked on at ArtsForge:
+Fractals are useful in modeling structures such as eroded coastlines or clouds in which similar patterns recur at progressively smaller scales and in describing partly random or chaotic phenomena such as crystal growth, fluid turbulence and galaxy formation.
+View some of the early fractals we worked on at ArtsForge here: The Fractal Gallery

 Discovering the Heavens

-The first art collaboration we did at ArtsForge began by scanning the black and white image of the 16th Century woodcut, Discovering the Heavens.
-I then asked friends to come up with colorizations and other variations of the image.
-Some of the results were very cool.
-Many people used the changes of others to give further variations to the series.
+The first art collaboration we did at ArtsForge began with the black and white 6th Century woodcut, Discovering the Heavens.
+Artsforge collaborators then come up with colorizations and other variations of the famous image.
+Some of the results were very interesting.
+Many people used a previous contributors' work to create further variations to the series - like mirrors within mirrors.
+It was our first viral visual project and helped propel Artsforge to receive over 30,000 visitors a day back in 1999.

-Dancers Dancers, with Martin Murphy, was one of many early works thatcame out of beta testing Bryce products.
-Martin's best work, in this vein, is Autumn Flirts With Winter.
+Dancers, my first collaboration with Martin Murphy, was one of many early works that came out of beta testing Bryce 3D digital modeling products.
+Martin's best Bryce-based work, by the way, is Autumn Flirts With Winter.
 Check it out.

 Top Ten Digital Artists Award winner, 1999 highest vote getter.